nanjalaruth/Learning-linux/README.md

 ### removing directories
 the **rmdir command** is used.
 **N/B** you have to be outside a directory before you can remove it

+### tab completion
+It is used to complete the names of files and programs on most Unix systems without having to type everything **up and down arrows** can be used to access any command from your history

+### touch command
+it is used to create a new empty files for instance; _ _learner@:learning_unix$ touch heaven.txt_ _ which outputs _ _heaven.txt_ _

+### mv command
+it is used for moving files to another directory for instance; "heaven. txt" can be moved to a directory named "temp" **_ _learner@:learning_unix$ mkdir temp learner@:learning_unix$ mv heaven.txt temp/ ls temp heaven.txt_ _**

+#### wildcards
+asterisk '*' could also be used to move files in one go, it acts as a wild card character which essentially means 'match anything' for example; **mv *.txt temp/** would mean move anything that has a '.txt' to the directory 'temp'

+the character '?' will match exactly one character. so ls ?ouse will match files like house and mouse but not grouse

+### renaming files